Owaisk23/shoppingcart-react-redux/README.md

-# Shopping-mart built with React & Redux
+# Shopping-mart built with React & Redux.

 This simple application prototype shows how we can use React and Redux to build a friendly user experience with instant visual updates.